finding hope:

 There is also an option to register with Saturday morning and/or Sunday morning yoga classes included at Village Yoga to kick off your day of practice.
 Note: this option is limited to 10 participants / day.

-Transportation will be included for those who are arriving by train.
+Transportation will be included for those who are arriving by train to Hudson.

 MEALS WILL TAKE PLACE AT SUPER STORIES : A FUNKY ART SPACE IN KINDERHOOK’S VILLAGE SQUARE.